How to Sue a Clearing Broker

 Typically as long as clearing brokers properly execute trades, they are not responsible for the wrongdoing of the brokerage firms that hire them.
 There are exceptions, however.

 One exception is when clearing brokers aid and abet the bad contact of the introducing brokerage firm.
 Another example is when the clearing broker turns a blind eye to obvious signs of fraud.

 We believe there were plenty of red flags about Cordier and his prior business dealings.
 INTL FC Stone should have seen these flags.
 This is no different than the banks that launder money for the cartels or terrorists groups.
 You can’t just close your eyes about the activities of your customers.
 In this case, INTL FCStone’s customer was optionsellers.

 If that sounds too general for you, INTL FC Stone should have seen that many customers were putting their IRA monies into Cordier’s platform.
 And that is almost always a no-no.

 Will investors get back all of their money?
 The cases against INTL FCStone are not easy.
 The only way to collect 100 pennies on the dollar is to try the case to conclusion and win.
 Something both we and Chapman Albin are willing to do.
 Absent a trial victory, however, investors should not expect a full recovery.

 Want to see if you have a case?
-Contact our friends at Chapman Albin or get in touch with us directly.
-We can be reached online, by email or by phone at 202-800-9791.
-We are happy to discuss other cases in which the losses are $500,000 or more.
+If it involves optionsellers.com, contact our friends at Chapman Albin or get in touch with us directly.
+If the case involves a different brokerage firm, contact us directly.
+We can be reached online, by email or by phone at .
+We are happy to discuss other cases in which the losses are $100,000 or more.
 (Sometimes in smaller cases we can aggregate claims making representation more cost effective.
-All cases taken on a contingent fee basis meaning no fee unless we recover money for you.
+All cases taken on a contingent fee basis meaning no fee unless we recover money for you.)